Calculate and Interpret a Forward Disc ...

 $$ \begin{array}{l|c} \textbf{Maturity} & \textbf{Spot rate or forward points} \\ \hline \text{Spot} & 1.6459 \\ \text{One week} & -0.2 \\ \text{One month} & -0.1 \\ \text{Three months} & -5.6 \\ \text{Six months} & -12.7 \\ \text{Twelve-month} & -25.3 \\ \end{array}$$

 From the table above, notice that the absolute number of points increases with maturity.
-This trend emerges because the number of points is directly proportional to the yield differential between the two involved countries (in this case, Russia and China).
-This differential is then adjusted based on the term to maturity.
+This trend emerges because the number of points is directly proportional to the yield differential between the two involved countries (in this case, Russia and China), scaled by the term to maturity.

 We can take the case of the six-month forward rate in the above table.
 Here we have: